Frequently Asked Questions for Deciding Students

 A good place to start is with your academic advisor.
 You can also visit with faculty and staff in academic departments.
 Another source of information is the BGSU Undergraduate Catalog.

-While there is no set deadline for declaring a major, most students will decide by the end of their first year.
+Many students will identify and select an academic program by the end of their first year.
+All students are expected to declare a major before they earn more than 45-60 credit hours.
 It is important to actively research major options in order to stay on pace for graduation in an appropriate timeframe, and to make the most of your BGSU education.